HTTPArchive/almanac.httparchive.org/src/content/en/2020/css.md

   </figcaption>
 </figure>

-And, lastly, the once-deprecated, now partially un-deprecated system colors like `Canvas` and `ThreeDDarkShadow`: These were a terrible idea, introduced to emulate the typical user interface of things like Java or Windows 95, and already unable to keep up with Windows 98, they soon fell by the wayside.
+And, lastly, the once-deprecated—now partially un-deprecated—system colors like `Canvas` and `ThreeDDarkShadow`: these were a terrible idea, introduced to emulate the typical user interface of things like Java or Windows 95, and already unable to keep up with Windows 98, they soon fell by the wayside.
 Some sites use these system colors to try and fingerprint you, a loophole that [we are trying to close as we speak](https://github.com/w3c/csswg-drafts/issues/5710).
-There are *few good reasons* to use them, and most websites (99.99%) don't, so we are all good.
+There are few good reasons to use them, and most websites (99.99%) don't, so we are all good.

 The rather useful value `currentColor`, surprisingly, trailed at 0.14% of all sRGB colors (1.62% of all named colors).

+{# TODO authors—Is it worth explaining why it's useful or is that obvious? #}

-All the colors we discussed so far have one thing in common: sRGB, the standard color space for the Web (and for High Definition TV, which is where it came from).
+All the colors we discussed so far have one thing in common: sRGB, the standard color space for the web (and for High Definition TV, which is where it came from).
 Why is that so bad?
 Because it can only display a limited range of colors: your phone, your TV, and probably your laptop are able to display much more vivid colors due to advances in display technology.
 Displays with wide color gamut, which used to be reserved for well-paid professional photographers and graphic designers, are now available to everyone.
-Native apps use this capability, as do digital movies and streaming TV services, but until recently the Web was missing out.
+Native apps use this capability, as do digital movies and streaming TV services, but until recently the web was missing out.

 And we are still missing out.
-Despite being [implemented in Safari in 2016](https://webkit.org/blog/6682/improving-color-on-the-web/), the use of display-p3 color in Web pages is vanishingly small.
-Our crawl of the Web found only 29 mobile and 36 desktop pages (!) using it.
+Despite being [implemented in Safari in 2016](https://webkit.org/blog/6682/improving-color-on-the-web/), the use of display-p3 color in web pages is vanishingly small.
+Our crawl of the web found only 29 mobile and 36 desktop pages using it!
 (And more than half of those were syntax errors, mistakes, or attempts to use the never-implemented `color-mod()` function).
 We were curious why.

 Compatibility, right?
 You don't want things to break?
-No. In the stylesheets we examined, we found solid use of fallback: with document order, the cascade, `@supports`, the `color-gamut` media query, all that good stuff.
+No. In the style sheets we examined, we found solid use of fallback: with document order, the cascade, `@supports`, the `color-gamut` media query, all that good stuff.
 So in a style sheet we would see the color the designer wanted, expressed in display-p3, and also a fallback sRGB color.
 We computed the visible difference (a calculation called [ΔE2000](https://zschuessler.github.io/DeltaE/learn/)) between the desired and fallback color and this was typically quite modest.
 A small tweak.
 A careful exploration.
 In fact, 37.6% of the time, the color specified in display-p3 actually fell inside the range of colors (the gamut) that sRGB can manage.

+{# TODO Authors—you're completely losing me with this :-) Not sure if there's a way to simplify it more or if this is just the nature of this topic and it's just more advanced, which is fine — the rest of the chapter so far is is more than readable for those less-advance amongst us!
+But still not sure what your point is here?
+They shouldn't have used display-p3 because sRGB was good enough?
+Or is it more than people are just cautiously experimenting at the moment so no real gains yet, but more to come (as covered by your next bit of writing after this table? #}

 <figure>
   <table class="large-table">